jisong-an/mtDNA_mosaicism/Data processing/README.md

-Script for making dataframe of variant set and variant classification using statistical probability
+This directory contains scripts for making data frame of variant sets and variant classification using statistical probability